-Local indicators were presented in conjunction with LCAP
+Local indicators were presented and the budget was presented and adopted in conjunction with the LCAP adoption on June 15th, 2023.

 Adoption as per Ed Code 52064.5(e)(2)

 A summary of the feedback provided by specific educational partners.